Gigaspaces/docker/insightedge/README.md

 ### Running the Client with the Docker Bridge Network

 By default, the client uses the host network interface.
 You can configure the client to use the Docker bridge network interface (the IP address is usually 172.17.0.x).
-Use the `XAP_NIC_ADDRESS` environment variable to enable the client to contact and interact with the Space.
+Use the `GS_NIC_ADDRESS` environment variable to enable the client to contact and interact with the Space.

 **NOTE: This only works for clients that reside on the same host as the Space.
 The Docker bridge network is inaccessible to other hosts.**